PUBLIC WORKS DEPARTMENT of the TRANSVAAL COLONY: Project Architect

 AJ STEWART gained first premium in the open competition for the Pretoria Post Office, Church Square (1909).
 The competition was, however, reassessed by a committee appointed by the Pretoria councilors and the building built to another's plans.

 The partnership TULLY, WATERS, and CLELAND had won an honourable mention in this competition.
 The Cape Times (March 1911) noted that the Pretoria Post Office was executed according to the elevations of COOK & MACKENZIE and to the ground plans of TULLY, WATERS & CLELAND.
-However it has also been recorded site that the designs for the building plans of COOK & MacKENZIE and to the elevations of TULLY, WATERS & CLELAND.
+However it has also been recorded that the designs for the building plans were those of COOK & MacKENZIE and executed to the elevations of TULLY, WATERS & CLELAND.
 However Wendland, biographer of HAWKE, has HAWKE & McKINLAY as the winners and designers of the building, also recorded by MEIRING.
 The veracity of the contradicting pieces of information needs further research.

 All truncated references not fully cited below are those of Joanna Walker's original text and cited in full in the 'Bibliography' entry of the Lexicon.